 I highly recommend you work the knots out of your muscles using a foam roller, especially if you’re an active individual.
 I had been bicycling for years and didn’t even realize the hundreds of knots that had accumulated in my quadriceps and calves until I tried this for the first time.
 Not to mention the amount of relief and release it created in the mid to upper back!

-A muscle knot, also known as a trigger point, is basically a small group of muscle fibers that have contracted in one spot amidst a much larger muscle bundle or muscle spindle.
+A muscle knot is technically known as a trigger point.
+It’s a small group of muscle fibers that have contracted in one spot amidst a much larger muscle bundle or muscle spindle.
 It usually occurs from chronically overusing a muscle.

 What’s the problem with knots?
 Anytime there is any compression of a muscle, the blood vessels compress and that shuts the flow of blood (and oxygen).
 That’s why you can’t indefinitely keep lifting something up with your arm and eventually need to relax.
 Wherever there is a knot, the muscle fiber is chronically constricted, consuming energy and the lack of oxygenated blood flow causes waste products such as lactic acid to build up and the waste products cannot leave since the blood flow is decreased.
 This causes knots/trigger points to remain very tight and painful when massaged.

 Anyway, whats the point of this?
 How do we get rid of these knots?